johnnymundi/johnnymundi/README.md

 ## Almost 4 years as a Fullstack software developer
 Worked with Angular for 2 years, but now I'm currently working with React + Node + Django fulltime.

-Currently working with React Vite and Django

-Adding Java as backend stack to my portfolio as well (because it is challenging, yes yes).

 Feel free to contact me.
 I'm always open to new tech friends.
 A good work network is worth millions.

 <br/>